OctopusDeploy/blog/blog/2022-01/introduction-to-build-servers/index.md

 - Your team will likely need to commit code before a daily deadline or during change windows
 - After that deadline passes, no one can commit again until someone manually creates and tests a build
-- If there are problems with code, the deadlines and manual processes further delay the fixes
+- If there are problems with the code, the deadlines and manual processes further delay the fixes

 Without a build server, the team battles unnecessary hurdles that could be eliminated with automation.
 A build server will repeat these tasks for you throughout the day, and without those human-caused delays.